 3. Maritime Museum of San Diego

-If you’re interested in maritime history, the Maritime Museum of San Diego is a must-visit.
-Located in San Diego Bay the museum has exhibits on everything from piracy and privateering to shipwrecks and coastal exploration.
+The Maritime Museum of San Diego is a must-visit if you’re interested in maritime history.
+Located in San Diego Bay, the museum has exhibits on everything from piracy and privateering to shipwrecks and coastal exploration.

 You can also learn about the history of the Star of India itself, which is the world’s oldest active sailing ship.
 The Maritime Museum of San Diego is a great place to learn about the rich history of sailing the sea and its impact on our world.